mseijse01/finance-integration/documentation/yahoo_finance_integration.md

 ## Overview

-This document describes the integration of Yahoo Finance as a secondary data source for financial and earnings data in the Finance Integration Dashboard.
-The integration addresses issues with missing financial data for certain stocks like Aurora Cannabis (ACB) that may not be well-covered by our primary data provider, Finnhub.
+This document explains how we've integrated Yahoo Finance as a secondary data source to provide more comprehensive financial data for certain stocks like Starbucks (SBUX) that may not be well-covered by our primary data provider, Finnhub.

 ## Architecture